StrikeW/ads-demo/README.md

 # ADS-Diary

-This is a demo of ads week 5.
+This is a demo for ADS Lec.5 Concurrency Control
+PSI v.s SI